 Orphan Black (2013 - 2017)

-It might be a stretch to consider Orphan Black a 'new' show, given that this groundbreaking BBC series has already ended its run.
+It might be a stretch to consider Orphan Black a 'new' show, given that this groundbreaking BBC ended its run in 2017.
 Still, we couldn't miss a chance to highlight one of the most innovative sci-fi series from the past decade.

 After witnessing the suicide of a woman who looks exactly like her, Sarah decides to steal this woman’s boyfriend, money, and entire identity.
 Sarah is a street-wise woman with a rocky past as an orphan who moved between foster homes throughout her young life.
 But she has always tried to do well by her daughter Kira, and she sees her doppelgänger's death as an opportunity to find a better life for them.